forcedotcom/devops-center-feedback/KNOWNISSUES.md

 ### Issue
 We've previously stated that DevOps Center doesn't count against org storage limits (for example, object records), but it currently does.
 If you installed DevOps Center in a Developer Edition org, you're more likely to run into this issue because storage limits are lower.

+See [Data and File Storage Allocations](https://help.salesforce.com/s/articleView?id=sf.overview_storage.htm&type=5) in Salesforce Help to view storage limits for your Salesforce edition.

 ## Can't Install DevOps Center in a Professional Edition Org

 **Note:** Fixed in patch 4.3.0